Wednesday, 5 November 2014

 Do you see my position?
 If I was in the camp of the enemy, I'd be afraid of my Daddy ... very afraid!

 From where I am standing (in Christ) God is good, always, no doubt.
-From where anyone is standing outside of Jesus, in other words either working on his own or with the devil, this is bad news and what God does will considered by those as bad, not good, evil, etc. That is why, as a Christian, as a son of God there is no other way - you can only and will only proclaim God's goodness.
+From where anyone is standing outside of Jesus, they stand with the devil.
+This is bad news for any evildoer and such evildoer must considered God in a fearful manner.
+That is why, as a Christian, as a son of God there is no other way - you can only and will only proclaim God's goodness.
 But looking from the other end it is difficult, if not almost impossible to see and experience God's goodness.

 Repentance?

-But Grace is the very free gift that makes us righteous and in Jesus God says: For I will be merciful to their unrighteousness, and their sins and their iniquities will I remember no more.
+But Grace is the very opposite.
+It is the very free gift that makes us righteous and in Jesus God says: For I will be merciful to their unrighteousness, and their sins and their iniquities will I remember no more.
 In that he saith, A new covenant, he hath made the first old.
 Now that which decayeth and waxeth old is ready to vanish away.
-Heb 8:12- 13
+[Heb 8:12- 13]

 The only way we can ever fall from Grace is when: Christ is become of no effect unto you, whosoever of you are justified by the law; ye are fallen from grace.
 Gal 5:4

 You see, we can not deny that the law demands judgement (on sin).
 If we do, God will not be a just God!
 God had wrath against sin.
+Not mankind.
 God dealt with sin on the cross!
-His full wrath came on sin.
-It came on Jesus, our Substitute!
-If we deny Jesus, we embrace the law and make ourselves wide open for a justified wrath against sin that Adam brought into this world.
+Jesus stood as our Substitute!
+If we deny Jesus, we embrace the law and make ourselves wide open for justice served in accordance with the law.
 If we embrace the law instead of Jesus, we demand justice by our own acts of righteousness.

 In Jesus ALL sins, all afflictions and curses and punishments were dealt with completely, utterly and forever.
 He made us forever righteous!

-Aren't you so glad and grateful we are in Grace and not under the Law?
+I am forever so grateful we are in Grace and not under the Law?

 Following through on verse 16 that Richard Murray quotes, I just love the way that John, the beloved disciple who laid his head on Jesus' bosom, declared our position in Christ: Herein is our love made perfect, that we may have boldness in the day of judgment: because as he is, so are we in this world.
 There is no fear in love [Jesus]; but perfect love [Jesus] casteth out fear: because fear hath torment.
 He that feareth is not made perfect in love.
 1Jn 4:17 - 18